grafana/Grafana-Alloy-for-Beginners/README.md

   - group = "mythical", service = "mythical-requester"

 Forward the metrics to the `prometheus.write.queue` component we will define next.

+`prometheus.write.queue` component can write metrics to the url of the database we specify.

+Similar to `prometheus.remote_write` component, we use the `endpoint` block we label as "mimir".
+We set the `url` equal the address of the locally running Mimir: "http://mimir:9009/api/v1/push"

 Don't forget to [reload the config](#reloading-the-config) after finishing.